Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation

 By contrast, consistency-based methods (\textit{e.g.}, EigenScore and SelfCheckGPT-NLI) show greater robustness to CoT prompting.
 These methods leverage multi-sample reasoning to identify inconsistencies, which remain informative even in the presence of CoT prompts.
 In the above example, consistent sampling occasionally yields the correct answer \textit{The Kentuckian} (EigenScore: 3/15; SelfCheckGPT-NLI: 1/20), albeit infrequently.
-While often criticized for high computational overhead, these approaches demonstrate strong resilience and reliability in reasoning-heavy scenarios.
+Although these approaches are often criticized for their high computational overhead, they demonstrate strong resilience and reliability in scenarios that require extensive reasoning.

-A further notable observation is that although advanced hallucination detection methods typically outperform simple perplexity-based baselines under standard conditions, this advantage diminishes with CoT prompting.
-Without CoT, perplexity-based methods consistently underperform, aligning with prior studies \citep{chen2024inside, sriramanan2024llmcheck}.
+Another notable observation is that, although advanced hallucination detection methods typically outperform simple perplexity-based baselines under standard conditions, this advantage diminishes when CoT prompting is applied.
+Without CoT, perplexity-based methods consistently underperform, aligning with prior studies \citep{chen2024inside, sriramanan2024llmcheck, chen2025hallu}.
 However, when CoT prompts are introduced, many detection methods fail to surpass the perplexity baseline, and some perform worse.
-This finding underscores a critical limitation of current detection approaches: they are not yet equipped to handle the structural and discourse-level shifts induced by explicit reasoning, ultimately reducing their ability to detect hallucinations effectively.
+This finding underscores a critical limitation of current detection approaches: they are not designed to handle the structural and discourse-level shifts induced by explicit reasoning.
+As a result, their effectiveness at detecting hallucinations is diminished.